stowball/hucssley/hucssley-classes.md

 ### Modules

-Each class will have an appropriately named `$hu-[class-name]-modules` variable, which determines what modules types (if any), it is generated for.
+Each class will have an appropriately named `$hu-[class-name]-modules` variable, which determines what module types (if any), it is generated for.

 Modules accepts a list of the following values: `(base, focus, hover, hocus, state, group-hover, group-state, reduced-motion, print)` or empty `()`.
 The order of the modules is not important, as Hucssley will intelligently order them for you to produce the desired output.

 ### Simple Types

-Each class will have an appropriately name `$hu-[class-name]-types` variable, which determines what class name suffixes, values that will be used.
+Each class will have an appropriately name `$hu-[class-name]-types` variable, which determines what class name suffixes and values that will be used.

-`$hu-[class-name]-modules` can either accept a list or a map.
+`$hu-[class-name]-types` can either accept a list or a map.

 #### Lists